cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 # Hashing to a Finite Field {#hashtobase}

-The hash2base(x) function maps an arbitrary-large bitstring x into an element of a field F. Hence, it is parametrized by F and H, where H is a cryptographic hash function which outputs at least floor(log2(p)) + 1 bits.
+The hash2base(x) function maps a bitstring x of any length into an element of a field F. This function is parametrized by the field F ({{bg-curves}}) and by H, a cryptographic hash function that outputs at least floor(log2(p)) + 1 bits.

-When q=p, the function first hashes x, converts the result to an integer, and reduces modulo p to produce a prime field element.
+At a high level, hash2base(x) works as follows.
+For q = p, the function hashes x, converts the result to an integer, and reduces modulo p to produce a prime field element.
+When F is an extension field, i.e., F = GF(q), q = p^m, m > 1, an element of F can be
-When m>1, q=p^m and an element of a finite field can be constructed using m prime field elements assuming that elements are in a polynomial representation.
+constructed by hashing to m independent prime field elements (assuming that elements of the extension are represented as vectors of base field elements, e.g., in a primitive element basis).

+## Security and performance considerations

-Uniformity: most algorithms assume that hash2base maps its input to the finite field uniformly.
-In practice, there will be inherent biases.
-For example, let H=SHA256 and F be a field of characteristic p = 2^255 - 19, then by reducing from a 256-bit output, the values from 2^256 - 38 to 2^256 - 1 have more probability to be chosen.
-In this example, the resulting bias is negligible, but for others this bias could be significant.
-This is a standard problem in generating uniformly distributed integers from a bitstring.
-In order to smooth out this bias, the hash2base algorithm should use a hash function that produces as many bits as possible before reducing modulo p.
-This approach is preferable to an iterated procedure, such as rejection sampling, since this can be hard to reliably implement in constant time.
+Most algorithms assume that hash2base maps its input to a uniformly random element of F. In practice, the output may be biased, i.e., some field elements are more likely to occur than others.
+This is true even when H outputs a uniformly random string (which is generally assumed).
+For example, if H=SHA256 and F is a field of characteristic p = 2^255 - 19, then the result of reducing H(x) (a 256-bit integer) modulo p is slightly more likely to be a value in \[0, 38\] than a value in \[39, 2^255 - 19).
+In this example the bias is negligible, but in general the bias can be significant.

+This is a well-known problem in generating uniformly distributed elements of F from a bitstring.
+To reduce bias, the hash function H SHOULD produce more than the minimum floor(log2(p)) + 1 bits.
+In particular, if H outputs at least floor(log2(p)) + 1 + b bits, then the bias is at most 2^-b.
+Choosing, e.g., b = 128 for a curve with 128-bit security is a safe choice that has minimal effect on performance.

+Note that implementors SHOULD NOT use an iterated procedure (e.g., rejection sampling): these procedures are difficult to implement in constant time, and later well-meaning "optimizations" may completely break a constant-time implementation.

+The performance of hash2base may be limited by the length of the input x.
-Performance: hash2base requires hashing the entire input x.
-In some algorithms or ciphersuite combinations, hash2base is called multiple times.
-For large inputs, implementers can therefore consider hashing x before calling hash2base, i.e., setting x=H(x).
+In algorithms or ciphersuite combinations in which hash2base is called multiple times, implementors may consider hashing x before calling hash2base, i.e., setting x' := H(x) and evaluating hash2base(x').

 ## Implementation